Gheorghe Boghiu

-Gheorghe Boghiu (born 26 October 1981) is a retired Moldavian football forward.
+Gheorghe Boghiu (born 26 October 1981) is a retired Moldovan football forward.

 Boghiu played for FC Olimpia Bălţi before moving to Russian First Division side FC Avangard Kursk in 2006.
 He transferred to Romanian side Oțelul Galați in January 2007. and returned to the Russian First Division to play for FC Chita during 2009.

 In June 2014 Boghiu signed a one-year contract with Tiraspol.